maciej-mlynski/ModerPortfolioSimulator/README.md

 If there is no crypto in user's portfolio the checkbox will not apear.
 It will just take 252 days frequency per year straight away and prepare data.

+At the end of this step function return also 'n' variable, which is choesen freq.
+It is important for calculating volatality, returns and rebalancing.

 **Future improvements:** In the future I will gain posibility that user could fill missing dates by mean value, calculated by mean vol before missing value occurred, instead of repeating lising values from friday.
 (In 365 freq case)

 ### 4. Markowitz Portfolio Simulation